Brighton & Hove guide

 If you’re not local, the first thing you need to know is the difference between The Lanes and North Laine.
 The Lanes is an historic higgeldy-piggeldy area near the sea, chocful of antique and contemporary jewellers.

 North Laine runs for several blocks between Trafalgar Street (just under the station) and Church Street near Brighton Dome and is where you’ll find hundreds of independent boutiques – quite unprecedented in most cities.
-Browse designer-makers, indie galleries, quirky interior stores like DIGS, gorgeous children’s gifts at Whirligig, gifts and homewares at Appendage, vintage fashion at Beyond Retro and Wolf & Gypsy, all sorts of crazy junk/treasure at Snoopers’ Paradise and much, much more.
+Browse designer-makers, indie galleries, quirky interior stores like DIGS, gorgeous children’s toys at Whirligig, gifts and homewares at Appendage, vintage fashion at Beyond Retro and Wolf & Gypsy, all sorts of crazy junk/treasure at Snoopers’ Paradise and much, much more.

 There are also a clutch of newer shops in the King’s Road arches beside the BAi360.
 Brighton Photography gallery here is always worth a pitstop.

 Naturally the beach is the big draw in warmer months.
 Most day-trippers hang out round the Palace Pier but anywhere West of the skeletal West Pier will be quieter and you can even barbecue on several beaches in Hove after 6pm.
 In the summer look out for alfresco films on a big screen near the Palace Pier.

 Brighton Pavilion – the famous onion domed palace built by King George IV is Indian on the outside, Chinese on the inside, with swoon-worthy decor.
 There’s a pretty ice rink here in winter.
 The new landmark is, of course, the BA i360, the giant doughnut up a stick that’s Brighton’s answer to the London Eye.
 For the first time this year you’ll be able to dine at the top on selected dates.

 You should definitely also browse the indie boutiques and perhaps take a caffeine-fuelled cafe-crawl of North Laine (see SHOPS above).